asornbor/CA05/README.md

 ## Installation and Usage

 - Ensure Jupyter Notebook or JupyterLab is installed to run the .ipynb file.
-Dependencies include pandas, numpy, scikit-learn, and possibly other libraries for data visualization or additional analysis. * * *   Install these packages via pip or conda if not already present.
+Dependencies include pandas, numpy, and scikit-learn. * * *   Install these packages via pip or conda if not already present.

-      pip install pandas numpy scikit-learn matplotlib seaborn
+      pip install pandas numpy scikit-learn

 To run the notebook: